If you need to make some extra cash, selling or donating your plasma can be an easy way to earn money.

 What is Blood Plasma?

-Blood is made up of two components; the solid particles, including red blood cells, white blood cells, and platelets.
+Blood is made up of solid particles, red blood cells, white blood cells, and platelets.
 Blood plasma is the part of the blood outside of these particles and is made up mostly of water, enzymes, dissolved plasma proteins, antibodies, and clotting factors.

 Who Needs Plasma Donations?